 Phonics is taught daily in streamed sets in EYFS, Year 1 and 2 via the Ruth Miskin Read, Write, Inc. scheme (see Early Reading III for further details).
 In KS1, the RWI phonics scheme is used to teach spelling as part of their daily session.
 In Year 2, after the initial RWI learning scheme is complete, the children engage in daily 15-minute spelling sessions, taught via the Read Write Inc. Spelling Scheme continuation.
 In KS2, via the same scheme, spelling is taught 3x per week for 15 minutes.
 At present, these lessons are streamed in Key Stage phases (Y3/4 and Y5/6) to address any gaps quickly and effectively.
 Covering all NC requirements, this engaging scheme teachings spelling cumulatively and systematically with deliberate, focused practice building upon the teaching strategies of RWI phonics, such as dots and dashes, team teaching and dictation.
 Each spelling rule is taught in 4 sessions in the same cyclical pattern, and children work in their own spelling workbook.
 Children are also provided with a 'log book', where they keep a record of the words that they personally need to practice more than other words.
 These are then addressed in the following unit's speed spell session, in place of your typical 'spelling test'.
-We encourage the children and parents with a list of activities to support this.
+We encourage the children to practice their log book words each day for 5 minutes at home, and have provided all children and parents with a list of activities to support this.